JChristensen/PowerOutageMonitor_HW/ReadMe.txt

 sketch referenced above.
 It is also recommended to set the ATmega328P brown-out detector to 4.3V by setting the extended fuse byte to 0x04.
-Note that when the RTC is powered from the MCU pin, any MCU reset will cause a power outage to be logged, whether or not is is associated with an actual power outage.
+Note that when the RTC is powered from the MCU pin, any MCU reset will cause a power outage to be logged, whether or not it is associated with an actual power outage.

 3. The Tinsharp TC1602A-09T 16x2 LCD display uses an LED backlight that requires only 15mA at 5V.
 This means that a current-limiting resistor is not needed (use